nikolenkoanton92/isomorphic-react-jspm-boilerplate/README.md

 * [Let's create our own router component with React.js](https://enome.github.io/javascript/2014/05/09/lets-create-our-own-router-component-with-react-js.html)
 * [True isomorphic apps with React and Baobab](http://christianalfoni.github.io/javascript/2015/03/01/true-isomorphic-apps-with-react-and-baobab.html)

-#### Note
+#### Contributing

-This is my personal boilerplate, it may or may not be a good boilerplate, if you have suggestions or suggestions, all forms of contribution are welcome
+This is my personal boilerplate, it may or may not be a good boilerplate.
+PRs, issues, and feature requests welcome!

 ####  Licence